sdnfv/openNetVM/style/styleguide.md

 The contents of this guide are largely stolen from the [Composite Style Guide](https://github.com/gparmer/Composite/blob/master/doc/style_guide/composite_coding_style.pdf?raw=true).
 Where not discussed here, follow the Composite rules.

 [Google's C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html#Header_Files) also provides many reasonable style choices, and is used by many different companies.
 Where not discussed here or in the Composite guide, follow Google's.

+## History

+5/1/15:
+  * Specified header guard format.
+  * Changed brace placement: should never be on new line.
+  * Updated git branching recommendations
+  * Added note on gwclint.py